Movies at the Southbury Public Library

-Wednesday afternoons at 1:00pm
+Wednesday afternoons at 1:00 P.M.

-(Starting the 2nd Wednesday of the month)
+(Starting the second Wednesday of the month)

 Sponsored by the Friends of the Southbury Public Library

 Connecticut Libraries provide the films.

 (Infrared Listening System Available)

 Oct 25th: WONDER WOMAN (2017) 2 HOURS AND 21 MIN.
 CC (Rated PG-13)

 When a pilot crashes and tells of conflict in the outside world, Diana, an Amazonian warrior in training, leaves home to fight a war, discovering her full powers and true destiny.